SahitBerisha/SahitBerisha/README.md

 Programming is a difficult process.
 Often times you have to sit for hours debugging or solving a problem.
 To me, there is nothing that beats the feeling of finally solving 'that' problem.
 And in solving that problem, I inspire myself to move on to the next one.

 - 🌍 I'm based in Kosova
-- 💻 I love writing code and learn anythings about it
+- 💻 I love writing code and learning anything about it
 - 🌱 I’m currently learning design patterns
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2023 Goals: Learn more about web3
 - ⚡ Fun fact: I'm really good at table tennis
 <img align="right" alt="GIF" src="code.gif?raw=true" width="500" height="320" />